Standards of Academic Progress and Performance

 Students who have a cumulative GPA below 2.0 will be placed on academic probation that could progress to academic dismissal if subsequent academic performance does not improve.
 CBC may block students’ ability to register for future classes until they have met specific intervention requirements.
 When students improve their cumulative GPA to 2.0 or higher, they will be removed from unsatisfactory performance status.
 However, the College reserves the right to continue to monitor student progress and performance as it deems appropriate.

 This sanction applies to the first quarter a student receives a cumulative GPA below 2.0.
-A block will be placed on the student’s ability to register until the student has successfully completed the online Distress to Success workshop.
+A block will be placed on the student’s ability to register until the student has successfully completed Distress to Success within Canvas.
 For further information, contact the Counseling/Advising Center.

 CBC will suspend a student who is in subject to suspension status after a third consecutive quarterly GPA is under 2.0 and the cumulative GPA remains below 2.0.
 During suspension, students may not register for any classes and may not participate in any events or activities reserved for students.